shysolocup/stews/README.md

 # Rego
 Rego is a JavaScript package meant to make storing info easier.
-Regos are combination of arrays, objects, sets and maps.<br>
+Regos are combinations of arrays, objects, sets and maps.<br>
 It takes a more index based style similar to that of arrays while still maintaining the style of objects, sets and maps.<br>
 <br>
 ## Usage